Dropshipping is a quick, low-cost way to grow an online business.

 Dropshipping helps you operate and profit from anywhere in the world.
 Ready to learn more?
 This outline is your checklist for how to start a dropshipping business, sending you on your way to success.

-1. Figure out what you want to dropship
+1. Figure out what products you want to dropship

 Dropshipping is great because it is open to everyone, but it is challenging because an open playing field means a lot of competition.
-Think about how you plan to stand out, and about what you are selling that people can’t find anywhere else.
+Think about how you plan to stand out as a merchant, and about what you are selling that people can’t find anywhere else.

 Do you already have an idea about what you want to sell?
 No?
 Sometimes deciding what you don’t want to sell is the easiest place to start.